 Freelance work includes playing with symphony orchestras, chamber orchestras, string quartets, opera, ballet and musicals.
 Some of the most enjoyable gigs have been playing for Gary Barlow, Anton and Erin, Bryn Terfel, Katherine Jenkins, Karl Jenkins, Russell Watson, being the only Welsh member of Bjork's Icelandic string octet for part of the European leg of her world tour and more recently filming an episode of Peaky Blinders.

-Peter teaches violin and viola from beginner to grade 8 and beyond, cello to grade 5 and once taught a beginner double bass.
+Peter teaches violin and viola from beginner to grade 8 and beyond, cello to grade 5, piano to grade 5, and once taught a beginner double bass.